 “How” is never as important as “heart”.
 We don’t want to define your options arbitrarily or narrowly, but we do want to follow the biblical model.
 As we see in scripture, what you do always begins with opening your heart to God.
 Once you have committed to a fast, remember

 that the most common form of biblical fasting centers around abstaining from foods.
-While there are other potential options, Jesus fasts food in the desert and reminds us of the core of His message that he is ultimately to be the bread of our life.
+While there are other potential options, Jesus fasts food in the desert and reminds us at the core of His message that he is ultimately to be bread of our life.